-David Seok Associate IALD
+David Seok CLD, IALD

 Why did you become a lighting designer?

 In architecture school, I was in awe of Tadao Ando’s Church of Light and how he was able to use light in such an elegant way to create a powerful, impactful space.

 What is your favorite aspect of light?